-IAASA carries out an audit inspection regime in respect of audit firms that perform statutory audits of public-interest entities ('PIEs'), such as listed companies, and companies that operate in the banking and insurance sectors, under its role as set out in the EU Audit Regulation and EU Audit Directive as incorporated into the Companies Act 2014.
+IAASA carries out an audit inspection regime in respect of audit firms that perform statutory audits of PIEs, such as listed companies on regulated markets in the EU, and companies that operate in the banking and insurance sectors, under its role as set out in the EU Audit Regulation and EU Audit Directive as incorporated into the Companies Act 2014.

-The purpose of a quality assurance review is to assess the effectiveness of the Firm's system of quality control.
-This involves an assessment of the design of the system of quality control, performance of compliance testing around the implementation of the Firm's processes and procedures, together with inspection of a sample of audits of PIEs.
+The quality assurance review:

+- Assesses the design of the firm's system of quality control - Performs compliance testing around the implementation of the firm's procedures

+• Evaluates the quality of a sample of audits of PIEs.

 The quality assurance review is not designed to identify all weaknesses which may exist in the Firm's policies and procedures or in the implementation of those policies and procedures.

 The assessment of the Firm's system of quality control involves review of 13 areas over a three year period.
-The quality assurance review which took place in 2020 assessed the design of the system of quality control in the following four areas:
+The quality assurance review which took place in 2021 assessed the design of the system of quality control in the following five areas: